Alban Lafont

 Having progressed through the academy of AS Lattoise, Lafont signed for Toulouse in 2014 where he became the youngest goalkeeper ever to play in Ligue 1 upon making his debut the following year.
 He went on to make over 100 appearances for the club across all competitions before joining Fiorentina in 2018.
 In 2019, he returned to France in a loan deal to Nantes; the deal was made permanent in 2021.

-Lafont has also represented France at various youth levels and featured for the nation at the 2017 FIFA U-20 World Cup.

 Early life

 Lafont was born in Ouagadougou, the capital of Burkina Faso, to a French father and Burkinabe Dyula mother.
 His parents separated when he was nine years old and Lafont moved to France to live with his father in Herault.
 His mother remained in Burkina Faso, where she later became a Member of Parliament for the People's Movement for Progress in the Burkina Faso National Assembly.
 Lafont comes from a sporting family.
 His maternal grandfather played football for ten years and later served as president of Ouagadougou Shooting Star while his mother was a member of the national handball team.
 His father also played tennis.